ohduran-attempts/CrowdFinanceInfographic/docs/discussion.md

 - The structure of the data is inconsistent: most doesn't have "platform_name".
 For consistency, we extracted the name from the url using Regular Expressions.
 - Time intervals, not time points: hard to discuss trending on data intervals instead of data points.
 - The way to handle dates is problematic here; it was decided to use the start_date as the point of reference, based on the idea that end_time is arbitrary selected by the campaign manager, but the start_date isn't.
+### Data Quality
+Attach dates to certain concepts isn't enough: concepts tend to repeat themselves throughout the same campaign.
+In problem A, we filter that by only adding a new data point for each campaign.
+In problem B, we distribute evenly the money raised along the duration of the campaign.
 ### Problem A:
-#### Quality of the data
-- Attach dates to certain concepts isn't enough: concepts tend to repeat themselves throughout the same campaign.
-We filter that by only adding a new data point for each campaign.
 #### Analysis of the data
 Interestingly enough, the assessment suggests counting the number of times a concept happens on a given time, regardless of whether the occurrences were at the same campaign or across different campaigns.
 Although it would account for a more granularity in terms of how many times someone, somewhere, used that word on a campaign, is oblivious to the fact that, if a given campaign approaches the description of the product by repeating over an over the same term, that doesn't mean that the term is any more trending than others.